Our Services

 Sickle Cell Disease (SCD) is an inherited condition that affects hemoglobin—the protein in red blood cells that carries oxygen.
 It is more common in people with ancestry from:

-If you're experiencing unexplained pain crises, chronic anemia, or frequent infections—especially if you have a family history or relevant ancestry—using a free AI-powered symptom checker for Sickle Cell Disease can help you understand whether your symptoms warrant a conversation with your doctor.
+If you're experiencing unexplained pain crises, chronic anemia, or frequent infections—especially if you have a family history or relevant ancestry—you can check your symptoms using Ubie's free AI-powered Sickle Cell Disease symptom checker to better understand whether your symptoms warrant a conversation with your doctor.

 This is not a diagnosis—but it can help you decide whether to speak to a doctor for further evaluation.